Previous Graduate Lab Members

 Keri L. Kytola, Ph.D.

 Keri earned her doctorate degree in Experimental Psychology with emphases in Cognitive and Developmental Psychology from Oklahoma State University in 2018.
 Her research primarily focuses on memory and successful aging with the aim of understanding how metacognitive factors influence prospective memory across the lifespan.
 Her teaching interests include: Introduction to Psychology, Cognitive Psychology, Developmental Psychology, Psychology of Aging, and Research Methods.
 Keri won a number of research presentation awards during her time at OSU, and she also won the Vickie M. Little Teaching Award in 2017 for being the outstanding teaching assistant in the Experimental program.
-Keri is now in a tenure-track faculty position in Psychology at Wilson College in Pennsylvania.
+Keri is now in a tenure-track faculty position in Psychology at University of Nebraska in Kearney.

 Previous Undergraduate Lab Members

 Anahi is a junior at Oklahoma State University.
 She is studying psychology to earn her Ph.D. and further expand research in the sleep field and to study dreaming from a cognitive or a neuroscience perspective.

 A fun fact about Anahi is that she enjoys drawing, animating, playing the cello, and playing games in her free time.
 She alternates through these hobbies to keep herself stimulated and to avoid burnout.